-Beginning in Feb 2007 as a result of aimpoint drift (see Section 6.10), the default Z-offset when using ACIS-S (with or without a grating) has occasionally been adjusted in order to put the aimpoint closer to the best focus (highest resolution) position.
-The current (late 2013) default Z-offset is -0.30' and will be used unless otherwise requested by the observer.
+Beginning in 2007-Feb as a result of aimpoint drift (see Section 6.10), the default Z-offset when using ACIS-S (with or without a grating) has occasionally been adjusted to put the aimpoint closer to the best focus (highest resolution) position.
+The current default Z-offset is -0.30' and will be used unless specifically requested by the observer.